Senior Lecturer in Literature

 - MAS004: Alternative Americas

 My research explores race, gender, and sexuality in contemporary African American literature and American popular culture.
 I’m especially interested in the performative and writerly processes involved in constructing, pluralising, queering, and destabilising notions of blackness, whiteness, masculinity, and femininity (including passing and drag).
 I am currently preparing my first book, Contemporary African American Women Writers and Passing (under contract with Palgrave Macmillan, New York).
 This monograph explores contemporary re-imaginings of racial passing in the work of Toni Morrison, Alice Walker, Dorothy West, and Gloria Naylor (among others).
-My work on pro-wrestling, African American comedy, and the singer, model, and performer Grace Jones has been published in edited collections.
+Previous projects include published chapters on pro-wrestling, African American comedy, and the singer, model, and performer Grace Jones.

 I welcome enquires from PhD applicants interested in writing on representations of race/gender/sexuality in African American literature or popular culture – please do get in touch!